kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 $ code configs/namespace-dev1.yml
 ```

 In my case I called my namespace ns-dev1 becuase I want to have several dev environments and dev1 will store all the objects for the first development environment.
-You can name namespaces after teams, projects, or a combination of these, or whatever makes most sense in your workplace.
+You can name your namespaces to whatever makes sense in your workplace, such as team names, project names, environment names,

 Note that this is one of the few object types where you don't need to explicitly add a spec section.
 Lets now create this namespace: